-GRU Women's Studies Program
+GRU Women's and Gender Studies Program

 Women's Studies grew out of the women's movement in the 1970s, a period when many students and faculty began to address the sexism they saw in the academy by volunteering to develop courses, forums, and conferences on issues pertinent to women.
 Almost forty years later and with over 600 programs nationwide, Women's Studies is a thriving academic discipline, which puts women at the center of study—their cultures, contributions, and perspectives.
 Women's Studies is defined by what is taught, how questions are asked and explored, and often, how the subject is taught.
 A common misconception is that women's studies is just for women—it is not.
 It is a program of study for both women and men—it is about women, but not solely for women.
 In addition, any women's studies program is, by nature, interdisciplinary and encourages connections among different academic departments.